For Discussions Of The Following

 ~ ~ ~

 Clearly most people are thinking most of the time, and many want to be thinking less.
-If you are one of them then consider this:
+If you are one of them then try doing this exercise:

-Reading these words brings thoughts to your mind.
+Reading these words brings thoughts into your mind.
 As you read these words you are also noticing the light around you.
 Noticing the light around you had nothing to do with thinking any thoughts.

 Now stop reading this, look around briefly, and come back to reading this.
 Do that now.
 Look around briefly and then come back to reading this.

 When you looked around you noticed things, and you noticed those things innocently without thinking about them.
 Likewise much of what you do every day you do without thinking.
 Often however you become so focused on what you are thinking that what is happening around you gets overshadowed by your thoughts.

-To help you connect more with what is happening around you do this exercise three or four times every week: innocently notice the light around you and how you notice the light without thinking about it.
+To help you connect more with what is happening around you, spontaneously do this exercise three or four times every week: innocently notice the light around you and how you notice the light without thinking about it.
 Combined with regular meditation this exercise can help maintain a healthy balance of the life you are living "in your head" with the life you are living as immediate experience.

 ~ ~ ~